Flying is the fastest way to move around Thailand and quickly reach the major tourist destinations.

 International flights to Thailand

-Suvarnabhumi Airport in Bangkok receives international flights from Japan, South Korea, China, Taiwan, Myanmar, Malaysia, Singapore, Indonesia and Philippines.
+Suvarnabhumi Airport in Bangkok and Phuket Airport receive international flights from Japan, South Korea, China, Taiwan, Vietnam, Malaysia, Singapore, Indonesia and Philippines.

 International flights from Thailand

 Thailand is connected with direct international flights to Tokyo and Osaka in Japan, Seoul in South Korea, Beijing, Shanghai, Guangzhou and Hong Kong in China, and Taipei in Taiwan.